Asiatic lion: Exceptionally sized lions

-The confirmed record total length of a male Asiatic lion is 2.92 m, including the tail.
-Emperor Jahangir allegedly speared a lion in the 1620s that measured 3.10 m and weighed 306 kg.

-In 1841, English traveller Austen Henry Layard accompanied hunters in Khuzestan, Iran, and sighted a lion which "had done much damage in the plain of Ram Hormuz," before one of his companions killed it.
+The confirmed record for the total length of a male Asiatic lion is 2.92 m, including the tail.
+Mughal emperor Jahangir allegedly speared a lion in the 1620s that measured 3.10 m and weighed 306 kg.
+In 1841, English traveller Austen Henry Layard, who accompanied hunters in Khuzestan, Iran, sighted a lion which "had done much damage in the plain of Ram Hormuz," before one of his companions killed it.
 He described it as being "unusually large and of very dark brown colour", with some parts of its body being almost black.

 In 1935, a British admiral claimed to have sighted a maneless lion near Quetta in Pakistan.
 He wrote "It was a large lion, very stocky, light tawny in colour, and I may say that no one of us three had the slightest doubt of what we had seen until, on our arrival at Quetta, many officers expressed doubts as to its identity, or to the possibility of there being a lion in the district."